getodk/web-forms/README.md

 ### Why Vue and PrimeVue?

 Vue powers [Central frontend](https://github.com/getodk/central-frontend/) where it has served us well.
-For Web Forms, we've selected to use a component library to help us build a consistent, attractive user experience in minimal time.
+For Web Forms, we've selected to use a component library to help us build a consistent, accessible, and user-friendly experience in minimal time.
 We chose PrimeVue for its development pace, approach to extensibility, and dedication to backwards compatibility.

 ### Why not use browsers' XPath parser and evaluator (e.g. [Enketo's wrapper around them](https://github.com/enketo/enketo/tree/main/packages/openrosa-xpath-evaluator))?